Interferometry

 Interferometers are devices that extract information from interference.
 They are widely used in science and industry for the measurement of microscopic displacements, refractive index changes and surface irregularities.
-In the case with most interferometers, light from a single source is split into two beams that travel in different optical paths, which are then combined again to produce interference; two incoherent sources can also be made to interfere under some circumstances though.
+In the case with most interferometers, light from a single source is split into two beams that travel in different optical paths, which are then combined again to produce interference; two incoherent sources can also be made to interfere under some circumstances.
 The resulting interference fringes give information about the difference in optical path lengths.
-In analytical science, interferometers are used to measure lengths and the shape of optical components with nanometer precision; they are the highest precision length measuring instruments in existence.
+In analytical science, interferometers are used to measure lengths and the shape of optical components with nanometer precision; they are the highest-precision length measuring instruments in existence.
 In Fourier transform spectroscopy they are used to analyze light containing features of absorption or emission associated with a substance or mixture.
 An astronomical interferometer consists of two or more separate telescopes that combine their signals, offering a resolution equivalent to that of a telescope of diameter equal to the largest separation between its individual elements.